apollographql/apollo-ios/ROADMAP.md

 These are things we plan to be working on **within the next 3 months**.

+- **Updated Networking Architecture**: This is now in beta and will be out hopefully within the next couple weeks.
+Please see [the beta branch PR](https://github.com/apollographql/apollo-ios/pull/1386) for more details.

 - **Swift Codegen Rewrite, Continued**: As outlined in much greater detail in the [RFC issue](https://github.com/apollographql/apollo-ios/issues/939), we're rewriting our code generation.
-This has taken somewhat longer than expected, but the following phases are still in progress:
+This has taken ~~somewhat~~ a lot longer than expected, but the following phases are still in progress:

     - **Start generating code with Swift instead of Typescript**.
 This will allow much easier community contribution to code generation, and allow us to take on a bunch of improvements like `Hashable`, `Equatable`, and potentially `Identifiable` without having to fight with Typescript to do it.
     - **Add immutable caching to new generated code**.
 Caching is currently heavily tied into our existing parsing mechanism.
 We're going to separate that out in two phases: The first will allow caching that *cannot* be changed by the consumer.